Includes bakeries; bars; food trucks; restaurants; cafes; catering

 - Work schedules released at least two weeks before shifts begin; last minute schedule changes rewarded with increased hourly rate

 - Employees have access to family friendly benefits including high-quality health insurance, sick days, paid parental leave and childcare help.

 - Offer a flexible workplace culture that encourages work/life balance and makes reasonable accommodations for telecommuting and flex schedules.

 - Pays a wage that ensures employees well-being.

 - Has an established non-discrimination policy and procedure, and ensures an inclusive workplace culture.

 - Governs fairly and in a transparent manner.
 Is open to employee input.
 Has a whistle blower protection policy in place.

 - Has an established program that invests in employee growth and development.

 - Use transparent and truthful marketing.

-- Advocate for green business practices in your industry.
+- Advocate for green business practices in the restaurants, cafes, and catering industries.